stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/quantum-espresso.md

 The NVIDIA GPU Cloud ([NGC][url_ngc]) hosts a [Quantum Espresso container][url_ngc_qe] container that could be used on Sherlock.

+##### With Singularity

-First pull the Quantum Espresso container with:
+To use the container with Singularity, first pull the Quantum Espresso container with:

 ```shell
 $ cd $SCRATCH